Addressing general measurements in quantum Monte Carlo

-Our goal becomes to extend our method to imaginary time correlation functions involving off-diagonal operators.
+\textit{Imaginary-time off-diagonal correlations.-} Our goal becomes to extend our method to imaginary time correlation functions involving off-diagonal operators.
 Our discussions will concentrate on the framework of path-integral-like QMC.
 The first way based on the physical parameter reweighting is straightforward, which is similar to the method we have employed in the above sections.
 By fixing two operators at distinct points in imaginary time $\tau$, we have observed the evolution of the imaginary-time correlation function $\langle S_i^x(\tau) S_j^x(0) \rangle$ with varying parameter $\Delta$, as depicted in Fig. \ref{fig:1dxxzImcor}.
 This is achieved by evaluating the correlation function at several distinct imaginary-time points: $\tau = 0.1$, $\tau = 1.0$, $\tau = 3$, and $\tau = 5$.
 Notably, when $\beta=10$, $\tau = \beta/2 = 5$ corresponds to the maximum separation in imaginary time.
-The simulated values, directly comparable as $\bar{Z}r/Zr$, demonstrates excellent agreement with the ED results as shown in the subfigure (a).
-For a larger size $L=32$ with $\beta = 64$, as $\Delta$ is tuned from 1 to 0, the imaginary-time off-diagonal correlation $\langle S^x_i(\tau)S^x_{i+1}(0) \rangle$ gradually becomes larger, which is the same as the equal-time cases~\footnote{we perform the sampling of $5\times 10^{3}$ Monte Carlo steps per bin for each data point, with a total of 30 bins.
-The reference value for the correlation function $\langle S_i^z(\tau) S_j^z(0)\rangle$ is determined using $30\times 10^5$ MC steps for sampling under the isotropy Heisenberg condition.}.
+The simulated values, directly comparable as $\bar{Z}r/Zr$, demonstrates excellent agreement with the ED results as shown in the subfigure (a) of Fig.\ref{fig:1dxxzImcor}.
+For a larger size $L=32$ with $\beta = 64$, as $\Delta$ is tuned from 1 to 0, the imaginary-time off-diagonal correlation $\langle S^x_i(\tau)S^x_{i+1}(0) \rangle$ gradually becomes larger, which is analogous to the equal-time cases.